espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Explosive Death Drop.md

 * * *

-**Critical Success** The target takes 12d6 fire damage and falls [[Prone]] in an unoccupied adjacent square of your choice.
+**Critical Success** The target takes 12d6 fire damage and falls [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]] in an unoccupied adjacent square of your choice.
 The target is no longer grabbed.
 The target and any creature adjacent to it also each take 1d6 persistent,fire damage.

 **Success** As critical success, but the target takes 6d6 fire damage instead of 12d6, and creatures don't take persistent fire damage.